 17 Ce înseamnă ”to discern”, ”discerning” și ”discernment” în engleză (March 2nd, 2013), Discerne, https://discerne.wordpress.com/2013/03/02/ce-inseamna-to-discern-discerning-si-discernment-in-engleza/

 18 Grant, Marcus Victor (September 4th, 2009) Which Are Your Values for Success?, Analytic Vision, https://analyticvision.wordpress.com/2011/09/04/my-professional-values-and-their-limits/

 19 Grant, Marcus Victor (May 5th, 2010).
 Respect, Analytic Vision, https://analyticvision.wordpress.com/2010/05/20/respect/

 20 Millette, Rebecca (May 26th, 2011) Pro-life groups call for Pepsi boycott over aborted fetal cell lines, Life Site News, http://www.lifesitenews.com/news/pro-life-groups-call-for-pepsi-boycott-over-aborted-fetal-cell-lines

 21 Grant, Marcus Victor (July 12th, 2011).
 Iraq for Sale, Debug Your Mind, http://debugyourmind.wordpress.com/2011/07/12/iraq-for-sale/

 Text Copyright © Marcus Victor Grant 2011-present.
 Translation by Cristiana Brezeanu of the article “Pledoarie pentru branding in civilizatia Disneyland.
-Partea I. Companiile” published initially in Romanian at 28.02.2014 on the magazine Economia Online.
+Partea I. Companiile” published initially in Romanian on 28.02.2014 in the magazine Economia Online.
 Text Copyright © Marcus Victor Grant, all rights reserved.
 Originally written in 2011.